wp-plugins/rumbletalk-chat-a-chat-with-themes/readme.txt

 == Frequently Asked Questions ==

-= Can i chat with my ipad or smart phone?  =
+= Can I chat with my ipad or smart phone?  =

 Sure, you can add the chat to your website or blog and talk from anywhere.

-= Can i manage more than a single chat in my account?  =
+= Can I manage more than a single chat in my account?  =

 Yes, RumbleTalk is group oriented.
 This means you define a group (logical name) and within a group you define as many chats as you like (premium feature).
 You can integrate it on different domains.